Rainelz/shutter/README.md

 A Python Tool for the generation of images with different layouts and noise combinations.
-This project implements the Composite Pattern (for generating images) + Visitor Pattern (to apply different spoilers -independentely- or to navigate the structure [ TODO xml exporter ]).
+This project implements the Composite Pattern (for generating images) + Visitor Pattern (to apply different spoilers -independentely- or to navigate the structure).

 The tool loads a YAML configuration file where each component is defined along with the optional noises to apply on the component as well as the probability distributions of various parameters.